wp-kit/shortcodes/README.md

 # wp-kit/shortcodes

-This is a Wordpress PHP Component that handles Shortcodes.
+This is a Wordpress PHP Component that handles shortcodes.

 This PHP Component was built to run within an ```Illuminate\Container\Container``` so is perfect for frameworks such as ```Themosis```.

-Often, Wordpress developers want an OOP approach to Shortcodes, this is exactly what this repo delivers.
+Often, Wordpress developers want an ```OOP``` approach to shortcodes, this is exactly what this repo delivers.

 ## Installation